-Computer Networking Technology offers training in telecommunications, network technologies, server administration, computer maintenance, operating systems and network planning and implementation.
+Computer Networking Technology offers training in telecommunications, network technologies, administration, hardware maintenance, operating systems and network planning and implementation.
 Computer Networking graduates will have opportunities for employment as computer support specialists, network technicians, and network managers or administrators.

-1. Must have a minimum ACT composite score of 16; however, a minimum ACT composite score of 18 is recommended.
+Must have a minimum ACT composite score of 16; however, a minimum ACT composite score of 18 is recommended.